ReoLanguage/Reo/docs/tutorial.rst

 	   q1 -> q0 : {b}, d(b) == x
 	}

-Third, we can define a component as a Java component and a constraint automaton with memory simultaniously:
+We can define a component as a Java component and a constraint automaton with memory simultaniously:

 .. code-block:: text